rogawa14106/nvim-translator/README.md

 # TODO
 ## Features planned to be implemented in the future)
+* Ability to display the untranslated text side by side.
-* Timeout when translation fails
+* Timeout when translation fails.
-* Avoid relying on curl/wget
+* Avoid relying on curl/wget.
-* Ability to view translation history
+* Ability to view translation history.